recurly/recurly-client-ruby/GETTING_STARTED.md

   line_item_id: "a959576b2b10b012"
 ).get_response
 ```
-And it can be captured on exceptions through the {Recurly::ApiError} object:
+And it can be captured on exceptions through the {Recurly::APIError} object:

 ```ruby
 begin